wp-plugins/ultimate-maintenance-mode/readme.txt

 Tested up to: 3.3
 Stable tag: 0.1.0

-Displays a screenshot of website with an overlayed window with the reason your site is down.
+Displays a screenshot of your website with an overlayed window with the reason your site is down.

 == Description ==

-The **Ultimate Maintenance Mode** plugin displays a screenshot of website with an overlayed window with the reason your site is down.
+The **Ultimate Maintenance Mode** plugin displays a screenshot of your website with an overlayed window with the reason your site is down.

 ### Features: